-There are several standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's There are several amendments and interpretations apply for the first time in 2020, but do not have an impact on the financial statements of the Fund.
+There are several amendments and interpretations apply for the first time in 2020, but do not have an impact on the financial statements of the Fund.

 Amendments to IFRS 7, IFRS 9 and IAS 39: Interest Rate Benchmark Reform

 The amendments to IFRS 9 and IAS 39 Financial Instruments: Recognition and Measurement provide a number of reliefs, which apply to all hedging relationships that are directly affected by interest rate benchmark reform.
 A hedging relationship is affected if the reform gives rise to uncertainties about the timing and or amount of benchmark-based cash flows of the hedged item or the hedging instrument.
 The amendments do not have any impact on the financial statements of the Fund.